RAIC Syllabus Components

 Monitoring Student Progress - Design Studios

-Unlike Academic Examiners, who relate to students long-distance by mail, e-mail, fax or telephone, Coordinators, Mentors & Jury Members are on the ‘front line’ working with students in the application of theoretical knowledge within Design studio courses.
+Unlike Academic Examiners, who relate to students long-distance by mail, e-mail, fax or telephone, Coordinators, Instructors & Jury Members are on the ‘front line’ working with students in the application of theoretical knowledge within Design studio courses.
 Knowledge of student progress within the Academic component, work experience the student is obtaining, and other related issues, are helpful toward identifying and addressing areas of weakness in the students overall education.

 Academic Course Grades - Online Courses

 In order to receive credit for academic courses taken through Athabasca University, Syllabus Students must submit proof of course completion and grades to the RAIC Syllabus National Office.
-The RAIC National Office will accept a copy of a student's 'Statement of Grades' as proof of course completion and to record grades in the RAIC Transcript for each academic course taken through Athabasca University.
+The RAIC National Office will accept a copy of a student's 'Statement of Grades' (unofficial transcript) as proof of course completion and to record grades in the RAIC Transcript for each academic course taken through Athabasca University.
 Students will be required to submit to the RAIC Syllabus National Office an Official Transcript from Athabasca University at the end of Part 1, Part 2, and Part 3 of the program in order to advance and receive a Certificate of Completion/ Diploma.

 Portfolio Contents & Processing

 The tool in this endeavour, the student portfolio and use of it within the program, has been adopted.

-- Students are to create & maintain keep a portfolio, which is to be presented at the beginning of each term to their Local Coordinator.
+- Students are to create & maintain a portfolio, which is to be presented at the beginning of each term to their Local Coordinator.

 - The portfolio will contain, but not be limited to: